Skip to main content

 AUTOMOTIVE SERVICE

-In Automotive Technology, students will develop skills needed to service, repair, and diagnose today’s vehicles.
-Student complete the laboratory activities using advanced equipment to diagnose and service modern automotive systems with guidance of the Automotive Service Excellence (ASE) program.
-Qualified students who successful complete the pathway will have the opportunity to take the ASE Entry-Level certification test.
+AUTOMOTIVE TECHNOLOGY In Automotive Technology, students will develop skills needed to service, repair, and diagnose today’s vehicles.
+Students complete the laboratory activities using advanced equipment to diagnose and service modern automotive systems with guidance of the Automotive Service Excellence (ASE) program.
+Qualified students who successfully complete the pathway will have the opportunity to take the ASE Entry-Level certification test and be introduced to the Electric Vehicle (EV) system with our new EV Lab.

 View Automotive Technology courses.